saymrwulf/llm-playground/notes.md

-2017-06-22T23:32:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2017-07-19T18:07:00 - Refactor for clarity, might break a few tests though (llm-playground) 2017-08-15T06:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground)
+2017-06-22T23:32:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2017-07-19T18:07:00 - Refactor for clarity, might break a few tests though (llm-playground) 2017-08-15T06:54:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2017-08-15T05:06:00 - Quick fix, referencing a known issue from the official repo (llm-playground)